humboldt123/mellowTs/README.md

 ## Instructions

-You see it for yourself at [`terminal.skrub.dev`](https://terminal.skrub.dev) or, if you want to, build it.
+You can view the project without any setup at [`terminal.skrub.dev`](https://terminal.skrub.dev) or, if you want to, build it.

 ## Build Instructions